Installing ONLYOFFICE Workspace Community using additional script parameters

 -icp, --installcontrolpanelinstall ONLYOFFICE Control Paneltrue|false|pulltrue

-These parameters allow to specify whether you need to install a certain component or not.
-They can be used if you want to install each component on a separate machine.
+These parameters allow you to specify whether to install a certain component.
+They can be used to install each component on a separate server.

 • Use the true value to install a component.